Family Corner

 PS 398 Q Family Handbook

-Mission: The mission of P.S.
-398 Queens is to partner with parents and the members in our community to prepare our diverse population of students to become lifelong learners in a nurturing, and safe environment with high expectations developing independent, responsible, confident, and compassionate citizens in today's global society.
+Mission Statement: Parents and the members in our community we will prepare our diverse population of students to become lifelong learners in a nurturing, and safe environment. compassionate citizens in today's global society.

-Vision: At P.S.
+Vision Statement: At P.S.
 398 Queens, our students learn in a nurturing environment to develop their own academic and artistic abilities.
 Our students respect diversity and understand that they each have strengths that empower them to strive in the real world and achieve life goals.
-Students take intellectual risks through a project-based approach to learning that encourages students to think critically, develop creatively and collaborate daily.
-Students make connections between everyday classroom experiences that prepare them to be successful in the ever-changing world of the 21st century.
+Project-based learning encourages students to think critically, develop creativity, and collaborate.

 Core Values and Beliefs: At P.S.
 398Q we believe every child can L.E.A.R.N.
 Our school is an inclusive place where children feel safe and are nurtured into their highest potential.
 We believe that P.S.
 398Q students gain the exceptional skills that "stand out" and are desirable in successful, confident and independent young adults.

-Today’s children are tomorrow’s leaders.
-Every experience is a learning opportunity to grow into a strong independent leader in our learning.
-Learning happens when we challenge ourselves, through perseverance, and persistence.
-Our children learn valuable lessons about leadership when they make decisions about their learning and are provided with opportunities for student choice.
+L- LEADER: Learning happens when we challenge ourselves, through perseverance, and persistence.
 Our classrooms are a place for exploration, developing students’ critical thinking, creativity, and communication skills through team activities.
 We ALL lead!

-We respect our diverse community and value every member’s contribution to the classroom.
-Our children work collaboratively building relationships with their peers, developing a voice and a sense of belonging in their community, ultimately strengthening their interpersonal skills and ability to work well with others, becoming responsible, respectful citizens of society.
+R- RESPECT: Respect our diverse community and value every member’s contribution to the classroom.
+Children develop interpersonal skills and become responsible, respectful citizens.
 We ALL respect our learning community!

 Title